AnthonyDiGirolamo/todotxt-machine/README.md

 todotxt-machine 1.1.8 and earlier drew its user interface using only raw terminal escape sequences.
 While this was very educational it was difficult to extend with new features.
-Version 2 and up used [urwid](http://excess.org/urwid/) to draw its interface and is much more easily extendable.
+Version 2 and up uses [urwid](http://excess.org/urwid/) to draw its interface and is much more easily extendable.